 - Price: 1145

 Thanks to Iridium’s LEO satellite network and excellent battery life, this satellite phone is the best of the best.
-If money isn’t you’re deciding factor, there is no other option that compares to the Iridium Extreme.
+If money isn’t you’re deciding factor, there is no other option that compares to the Iridium Extreme when you’re heading to remote areas.

 These phones use military-grade technology to provide the durability needed for extreme adventure from the motherboard on out.
 They’re water-resistant, dust and shock-proof, and more than capable of taking a few blows and working fine.

-All of this is supported by 100% coverage across the earth, so you’ll never be too far gone.
+All of this is supported by 100% coverage across the earth, so you’ll never be too far gone, it’s one of the reasons it’s up there with the best satellite phones.

 There is no other phone on the market that offers the same combination of reliability, powerful battery life, hardcore design, and the possibility to add on a Wi-Fi hotspot.